 1972: Wisconsin’s primary proved to be a turning point for many campaigns.
 McGovern’s victory, as the New York Times’ R.W.
 Apple reported, established the South Dakota senator “as a serious contender for the Democratic presidential nomination.”
 Both McGovern and second-place Wallace exceeded expectations, and McGovern went on to get the nomination before getting crushed by President Nixon’s re-election campaign.
 Ed Muskie, once the frontrunner, received a near-fatal blow with a fourth-place finish.
 Humphrey was denied in Wisconsin yet again and his campaign flagged.
 New York Mayor John Lindsay dropped out after his loss.
 And Sen. Henry Jackson kept slogging along for a little while.
 Lucey, now governor, was neutral like Nelson had been in ’60.

-1976: Christofferson, a former Wisconsin State Journal reporter, wrote four years ago that “Wisconsin’s last significant presidential primary, in 1976, produced a major upset, a photo finish, victory speeches from two candidates, and even a classic ‘Dewey Defeats Truman’-style headline.”
+1976: Christofferson, a former Wisconsin State Journal reporter, wrote in 2004 that “Wisconsin’s last significant presidential primary, in 1976, produced a major upset, a photo finish, victory speeches from two candidates, and even a classic ‘Dewey Defeats Truman’-style headline.”
 By the time of the April primary, the 10-candidate field had narrowed to four – Congressman Morris Udall of Arizona, Sen. Henry (Scoop) Jackson of Washington, Gov. George Wallace of Alabama, and former Gov. Jimmy Carter of Georgia.
 Sen. Fred Harris of Oklahoma also campaigned in the state but ran out of money and ended his campaign just before the primary.
 Wrote Christofferson, “Udall’s liberal politics made him the choice of most of the elected officials and party activists, and he started early to build a statewide grassroots organization. … Wallace was running to send a message on behalf of disenchanted voters.
 Jackson was running as a more conservative, pro-defense candidate with the backing of the building trades unions.
 Harris was an unabashed populist who quoted Woody Guthrie and railed against privilege.
 Then there was Jimmy Carter, virtually unknown to Wisconsin Democratic party members and voters in the state’s open primary.
 Carter spoke to the Wisconsin delegation at the Democrats’ mid-term convention in Kansas City in late 1974, but made no converts.
 He had a small core of supporters but no real organization in Wisconsin. … That all changed when Carter put together a string of early caucus and primary victories, beginning in Iowa and New Hampshire.
 Suddenly, the unknown Carter was on the covers of Time and Newsweek, and the talk of the television pundits. …Udall desperately needed a victory to slow Carter’s momentum.”

 But he didn’t get it.